semaphoreci/docs/debugging-with-ssh-access.md

 stored in `/home/semaphore/commands.sh`.
 This allows you to execute them step-by-step, and inspect the changes in the environment.

-## Port Forward your web server and debug UI issues
+## Port Forwarding your web server and debug UI issues

 Sometimes SSH access to your build environment is not enough to fully explore the problem.
 For example, Selenium based tests will fail if the html elements